diegommezp28/yet-another-titanic-project/README.md

 pip install titanicTraining
 ```

-This will install in your environment an script named `titanic`, which is a cli app made with [Typer](https://typer.tiangolo.com/).
+This will install in your environment an script named `titanic`, which is a CLI app made with [Typer](https://typer.tiangolo.com/).

-This package DOES NOT include the dataset, for that you can dowload it from [here](https://www.kaggle.com/competitions/titanic/overview) or, better yet, use the [kaggle](https://pypi.org/project/kaggle/) package to download it.
+This package DOES NOT include the dataset, you can dowload it from [here](https://www.kaggle.com/competitions/titanic/overview) or, better yet, use the [kaggle](https://pypi.org/project/kaggle/) package to download it.
 For that, run:

 ```
 pip install kaggle